iOS Reverse Engineering Tactics and Techniques in Practice

 The Future of iOS App Security

 Wanting to learn more?
-Watch the full webinar, “Hunting for Vulernabilites in iOS Apps.”
+Watch the full webinar, “Hunting for Vulnerabilites in iOS Apps.”
 Also, be sure to check out Corellium for mobile app penetration testing.
 You can spin-up near limitless combinations of devices and OS, no jailbreak required, and access Arm-native virtual devices to enable both static (SAST) and dynamic (DAST) app vulnerability discovery and exploitation testing.

 Additional Resources